 Arrangements for administering the tests should interfere as little as possible with the normal school routine.
 The Written Test may be administered in the students' regular classroom, or classes may be arranged into smaller or larger groups, at the convenience of the school.
 The Performance Test need only be set up in one location.
-For buildings with more than one class of Grade 4 students, classes should cycle through the testing area one at a time.
-Each student must take all three stations in one continuous session.
-Schools with more than one class of Grade 4 students are permitted to administer the Performance Test to each class on different days within the testing period.
-Suggestions for selecting an appropriate testing site for the Performance Test are provided in the section of this manual entitled "Administering and Rating the Performance Test" (see pages 21-23) and in Appendix II.
+For buildings with more than one class of Grade 8 students, classes should cycle through the testing area one at a time.
+Suggestions for selecting an appropriate testing site for the Performance Test are provided in the section of this manual entitled "Administering and Rating the Performance Test" (pages 22-23) and in Appendix II.